bigandy/astro-blog/src/content/blog/weeknotes/2019/weeknotes-13.md

 ---
-title: "Weeknotes #13"
+title: 'Weeknotes #13'
 date: 2019-01-16 10:51:15
 draft: false
-description: ""
+description: ''
-tags: ["weeknotes"]
+tags: ['weeknotes']
-author: "andrew"
+author: 'andrew'
 ---

 ## Exercise

 -   Have started using the rowing machine at the gym, and also doing some lat pulldowns.
 -   Keeping at 3x a week always consisting of run/cycle/elliptical.
 -   Running on the weekend usually Sunday.

 ## Bread making course